mbirtwell/pyfuse3/rst/general.rst

 An instance of the operations class is passed to `pyfuse3.init` to mount the file system.
-To enter the request handling loop, run `pyfuse3.main` in a trio event loop.
+To enter the request handling loop, run `pyfuse3.main` in a asyncio event loop.
 This function will return when the file system should be unmounted again, which is done by calling `pyfuse3.close`.